hhhhhhhhhn/hhhhhhhhhn.github.io/writings/markdown-web.md

 Ads are a necessary part of the Internet.
 It is one of the main reasons so much stuff is free.
-But recently, the questionable privacy-violating practises have turned public opinion against them.
+But recently, the questionable privacy-violating practices have turned public opinion against them.
 I think explicitly-marked in-content ads are not a bad thing.
 They should be the new standard.
 Maybe if ads were not as horrible as they are now,